sebinsua/html5-app/README.md

 TODO
 ----

+* Get a little id back from the login server.
+Choose to change state to the stream if it exists on the Spokes API, instead of join.

 * [x] Make sure you're storing aspects of the profile with registration.
+* [ ] Save the identities object.
 * [ ] Make it so that "connecting" when you already have an account logs you straight in without registration!

 * [ ] Can I edit the user?
 (Hardcode the user id.)